UniversalViewer/universalviewer/manual/ARCHITECTURE.md

 ## Localisation

-- **Role:** Allow all interface text to be available in a variety of languages, and for users to be able to change language as needed.
+- **Role:** Allow all interface text to be available in a variety of languages, and for end users to be able to change language as needed.
 - **Design pattern:** Key-based localisation
 - **Details:**
   - Translation strings are stored files named with the relevant language tag e.g. `en-GB.json`.